-It is expected that farms in Components I, II and III included in the Program, are mainly distributed in the
+All farms in Components I, II and III included in the Program, are located on the area of Vukovar-Srijem, Sisak-Moslavina, Slavonski Brod-Posavina and Karlovac county.

-North parts of the country where pig production is mainly situated.
+Farms from Component IV are mainly distributed in the North parts of the country where pig production is mainly situated.
 However, considering the random selection of farms, generalization of findings will also apply to other areas of the country.
-Farms from Component IV are located on the area of Vukovar-srijem, Sisak-moslavina and Karlovac county.